+Humans are mammals, so who is the oldest animal in the world when it comes to humans?
 Kane Tanaka, at 117, is the oldest living human.
 Born and raised in Japan, Tanaka married in 1922 and retired in 1966.
 Today, she lives in a hospital and spends her days doing math calculations, strolling the halls, playing Othello, and drinking sweet beverages, her favorite.

-Oldest Living Animals: Wisdom the Laysan Albatross
+Oldest Living Bird: Wisdom the Laysan Albatross

 A Laysan albatross named Wisdom is one of the oldest living animals currently whizzing through the friendly skies.
 She hatched in 1951 and still flying strong.
 Researchers tagged 5-year-old Wisdom in 1956.
 Since then, they’ve tracked her through the wild.

 Sturdy and resilient, Wisdom has flown over three million miles and survived several natural disasters.
 The avian community’s Mrs. Vassilyev, Wisdom has laid 40 eggs to date.
 That’s a lot considering most albatrosses tap out at 20!

 Oldest Living Vertebrate: Greenland Shark